Reel SF

 Then … One of the street-side gawkers rushes into a nearby cafe gobbledygooking about a man about to jump - everyone rushes out to join the throng.

 … and Now, this was the Nob Hill Cafe at 1152 Taylor Street, still in business to this day.
 The SF City Directory has listed it there under this name since 1978 (when it took over from Gene’s Nob Hill Coffee Shop).
-Today a parklet outside partially blocks the view of the houses across the street but the wide set of apartment steps is clearly visible both Then and Now.
+Today a parklet partially obscures the view through the windows but the wide set of apartment steps across the street is clearly visible both Then and Now.

 Then … A fire department ladder truck responds to an emergency call.
 Note the Chinese stores across the way, the clue to this location.

-… and Now, this is the Chinatown Fire Station 2 at 1340 Powell Street near Broadway.
+… and Now, this is Fire Station 2 at 1340 Powell Street near Broadway on the edge of Chinatown.

 … and Now, here’s Station 2.
-The ladder truck in the Then image above exited from the central bay.
+In the movie scene the ladder truck exited from the central bay.

-And let’s never forget the brave firefighters from Station 2 who, dating all the way back to 1854, gave their lives while protecting their fellow citizens.
+There’s a plaque outside the station memorializing the brave firefighters who, dating all the way back to 1854, gave their lives while protecting their fellow citizens.

-Teddy looks down to a huge crowd and a local TV station truck packing the Brocklebank courtyard.
-The movie ends when he jumps onto a life safety net, but not before he muses in voiceover whether pursuing his fantasy was worth it for just “… a piece of ass”.
+By now the fire truck, a huge crowd and a local TV station van pack the Brocklebank courtyard.
+The movie ends when Teddy jumps down to a life safety net, but not before he muses in voiceover whether pursuing his fantasy was worth it for just “ … a piece of ass”.

 Click in this box to search this site ...